-Nestled in the heart of the Green Mountains, Mission Farm has a rich history in the Killington Valley.
+Nestled in the heart of the Green Mountains on the ancestral land of the Abenaki, Mission Farm has a rich history in the Killington Valley.

 Since 1817 this place has continued to be a sacred space in this community as a mission of the Episcopal Church in Vermont.
 We continue to hold this tradition seeking to live more simply, humbly and gently on the earth.

 Church of our Saviour

 Church of our Saviour is a mission of the Episcopal Church located on Mission Farm in Killington, Vermont.
 All are welcome to join us on Zoom every Sunday morning at 9:30am for a simple service of Morning Prayer.

 Order of Service; - Morning Prayer - November 22, 2020

 ZOOM LINK HERE.
 Morning Prayer and Church of Our Saviour,